-Mr Loduwick was formerly Finance Director-Asia Pacific for James Hardie.
+Mr Loduwick was formerly Chief Financial Officer of Vinidex Australia Pty Limited.
+He was also formerly Finance Director-Asia Pacific for James Hardie.
 In this role he was responsible for the Finance and IT functions across the Australian, New Zealand and Philippines businesses.
 Mr Loduwick ceased to be an executive of James Hardie on 31 March 2018 but continued in his role as Director of AICF.
 Prior to James Hardie, Mr Loduwick held a number of senior finance roles with Campbells/Arnotts, Kellogg's and Kimberly-Clark Australia.